taj-ny/kwin-gestures/README.md

-# KWin Gestures
+0# KWin Gestures
-Custom touchpad gestures for KDE Plasma 6.
+Highly customizable custom touchpad gestures for KDE Plasma 6.

+Gestures are handled by **libgestures**, which is included in the project.
+It doesn't depend on KWin, so it could be used for other window managers or as a standalone application for X11.

-Tested on 6.1.5 and 6.2.
-X11 is not supported.
+X11 is currently not supported.

 # Features
-- Override built-in gestures
+- Override built-in KWin gestures
 - Application-specific gestures

 # Installation